-On initial start-up, set the engine speed at in the half-throttle position.
-Turn the keyswitch to 'MANU-AL'.
+On initial start-up, set the engine speed at the half-throttle position.
+Turn the keyswitch on the control box to the "START" position until the engine starts.
+Release the key and the switch will return to the "RUN" position.

 After the engine starts and the unit is fully primed, adjust the engine RPM until the desired flow rate is achieved.